RijulBhardwaj/Data_Analysi_Agent_2/README.md

-# Integrating GPT Assistance with Autogen: Agent for Data Analysis and Querying
+# Agent for Data Analysis and Querying : Using Autogen & GPTAssistance

 ## Design Flow: Prompt Processing with Autogen and OpenAI